Stuffed Bell Peppers with Butternut Squash, Spinach, and Brown Rice

 - 1 teaspoon garlic powder

-- Heat the grapeseed oil over medium heat in a large skillet.
-Add the chopped butternut squash, stir to coat with oil, and cook covered for 5 minutes.
+Heat the grapeseed oil over medium heat in a large skillet.
+Add chopped butternut squash, stir to coat with oil, cover the skillet and cook for 5 minutes.

-- Remove the cover and add the 2 tablespoons of stock/water.
-Replace the cover, cook an additional 2 minutes then add the yellow onion, cumin, coriander, garlic powder, fennel seeds and salt.
-Stir and sauté an additional 3 minutes until butternut squash is soft.
+Remove the cover and add the 2 tablespoons of stock/water.
+Replace the cover, cook an additional 2 to 3 minutes.
+Add the yellow onion, cumin, coriander, garlic powder, fennel seeds and salt.
+Stir and sauté an additional 8 minutes until butternut squash is soft and all the water has evaporated.

-- When rice is finished cooking, add the rice and the chopped spinach to the skillet with the butternut squash, mix all together and set aside.
+When rice is finished cooking, add the rice and the chopped spinach to the skillet with the butternut squash.
+Stir well and set aside.